PBJ Executive Board

 Nicolas is a sophomore in the College majoring in Biological Basis of Behavior and minoring in Bioethics.
 He was born in Cali, Colombia, but lived in South Florida for most of his life.
 He became interested in bioethics during the summer before his senior year of high school, when he attended a program at the University of Notre Dame focused on the integration of science and ethics.
 He is most interested in the way bioethics influences the healthcare field, especially in physician decision making.
 Alongside PBJ, Nick is a member of Phi Delta Epsilon, a pre-medical fraternity, and works in a genetics lab focused on autism spectrum disorders.
 He loves dinosaurs and has an identical twin brother.

-Laura is a sophomore in the College double majoring in medical anthropology and architecture with a minor in art history.
-She is currently the Riepe College House Research Fellow, continuing independent qualitative description research at Penn Med on the effectiveness of disability laws in organ transplantation.
+Laura is a sophomore in the College double majoring in Politics, Philosophy and Economics (PPE) and Architecture with a minor in Art History.
+She is currently the Riepe College House Research Fellow, continuing independent qualitative description research at Penn Med on the impact of disability laws in organ transplantation.
 Additionally, Laura is a research intern and forum coordinator at the Think Tanks and Civil Societies Program, researching the sustainability of Africa’s think tanks and organizing the 2018 African Think Tank Summit to be held in Morocco this May.
 At Penn, Laura is the president and founder of the Network of Enlightened Women @ Penn, a women’s book group that seeks to bring controversial ideas and speakers into dialogues on campus.
 She is also a member of the Philomathean Society and Penn Sailing Team.
 She is most likely to be found in a coffee shop with her nose stuck in a book.